makusan8/kubernetes/README.md

 ## 2. Enable some config for Kubernetes / K8s

-Before we start installing k8s, we need to disable swap and enable few more tweaks to our system, these are required for k8s or it won't work.
+Before we start installing k8s, we need to disable swap and enable few more tweaks to our system, these are required for k8s or it won't work properly.

-Ensure swap is disabled :
+- Ensure swap is disabled :

 ```bash